 For the past three decades, Jim taught his learning techniques to students from universities such as NYU, Harvard, Columbia, Stanford, and Singularity, as well as executives and employees from companies such as Nike, GE, Zappos, SpaceX, and Virgin to get the most out of work and life.

 Jim was once known as the “boy with the broken brain.”

-A childhood head injury at age five left me struggling in school.
-For a while, I even believed I could never be as good as other kids when it came to learning.
+A childhood head injury at age five left him struggling in school.
+For a while, he even believed he could never be as good as other kids when it came to learning.

-I loved superheroes as a kid – and the comic books saved me when conventional education couldn’t.
-Comic books taught me how to read…and they also kept my dreams alive that one day I, too, would find my inner superpower.
+Jim loved superheroes as a kid – and comic books saved him when conventional education couldn’t.
+Comic books taught Jim how to read…and they also kept his dreams alive that one day he, too, would find his inner superpower.

-I discovered that, no matter the circumstances, we can rebuild our brains.
-And after working on myself, I realized my brain was not broken…it just needed a better owner’s manual.
-This shattered my own limiting beliefs – and over time, it became my passion to help others do the same.
+Jim discovered that, no matter the circumstances, we can rebuild our brains.
+And after working on himself, he realized his brain was not broken…it just needed a better owner’s manual.
+This shattered Jim's own limiting beliefs – and over time, it became his passion to help others do the same.